robstoll/atrium/README.md

 ◆ does not contain:
   ⚬ an entry which:
       » is greater than: 2        (kotlin.Int <1234789>)
-    ✘ ▶ number of occurrences: 2
+    ✘ ▶ number of such entries: 2
         ◾ is: 0        (kotlin.Int <1234789>)
     ✔ ▶ has at least one element: true
         ◾ is: true